 Sciatica describes a specific type of pain that happens when the sciatic nerve becomes irritated or inflamed.
 The sciatic nerve is the single largest nerve in your body.
-It forms from nerve roots that branch off of the spinal cord in the lower back then travels through the buttock into the back of the thigh and down the back of the leg into the foot on both sides of the body.
+It forms from nerve roots that branch off of the spinal cord in the lower back.
+Then, it travels through the buttock into the back of the thigh and down leg into the foot.
 Generally speaking, the nerves in your body constantly send and receive signals that control feeling (sensation) and function (movement).
 The sciatic nerve supplies both sensation and strength to the leg and foot.

-Any type of problem in the lower part of your spine can have a negative impact on one of the nerves that feed into the sciatic nerve.
-The symptoms of sciatica will differ depending on which spinal nerve is affected and how badly it is irritated or compressed.
-Even if episodes seem to come and go, the pain of sciatica will persist until the underlying cause of the problem is addressed.
+Any type of problem in the lower part of your spine can have a negative impact on the sciatic nerve.
+The symptoms of sciatica will differ depending on the afflicted spinal nerve and how badly the irritation or compression is.
+Even if episodes subside, the pain of sciatica will persist until you address the underlying cause of the problem.

 What are the First Signs of Sciatica?

 In the majority of cases, sciatica will affect only one side of the lower body.
 The pain can start as a twinge in the lower back and extend all the way down through the back of the thigh into the foot and toes.
 It is depending on the location of the problem along the pathway of the nerve.
 For some people, sciatica symptoms can be sporadic, infrequent, and mildly irritating.
 For others, sciatica can be debilitating and severe, causing pain, weakness, and numbness.
 The pain is usually sharp, burning, or searing rather than a dull ache or throbbing pain.
 The most common sciatica symptoms include:

 - Lower back pain

 - Hip pain

 - Pain in the buttock or back of the leg

 - Burning or tingling sensation down the leg